Arizona Window Washers : We’re Hiring!

 Sin #5: The Spray Bottle Blunder

 Now we know we have to get rid of the dish soap and limit the use of vinegar, along with using a microfiber cloth and considering the water we use.
 Even if we have all of those steps right, without the right tool for applying our window cleaner recipe, all those steps are for nothing.
 The bottle you choose and, most importantly, how you use it matter greatly in keeping your glass clean.
-Most important is the quality of the spray.
+For DIY window cleaning, most important is the quality of the spray.
 Choose a bottle that gives a fine, even mist.
 The homemade glass cleaner will be too concentrated in some areas and too thin in others if the stream or the droplets are not even.
 That translates into—you guessed it—streaks.

 No matter how good your spray bottle is, you should never oversaturate the window surface.
 You need only a very light, even misting.
 Drenching the glass simply does not mean that the glass will now be cleaner; it only means that there will be more liquid than before to wipe off, potentially leading to streaks, and wasting your effective cleaning agent.